brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 ## Conclusion
 micrograd is a simple, pure Python autodiff library. micrograd is plainly written, but is competitive in performance.
 With just Python's built-in tool, we can understand the performance of each component in the ANN.
 Kids can play with micrograd.
 Researchers can extend it.
 The learning curve of the _entire_ library is close to zero.

-In the profiler's output, we have seen the tensordot (tensor multiplication) was most costly.
-We will do some study and see if we can win back some runtime in the next post.

 ## References
 Introduction to Derivatives, Math is Fun, [https://www.mathsisfun.com/calculus/derivatives-introduction.html](https://www.mathsisfun.com/calculus/derivatives-introduction.html)